 Note: Order Information and Invoice Number may be mapped to different fields within your Gateway.
 Please check our Gateway Guides to make sure your Gateway has these fields mapped and which fields are mapped within your gateway.

 Process Builder and Validation Rules

-Please be very cautious if you use the Process Builder, Validation Rules or Required fields on your Chargent Orders with recurring billing.
-Validation rules can prevent the Chargent Order from saving properly after a transaction occurs, and because Recurring transactions run in a batch you would only see the errors in the Apex Jobs monitoring page in Salesforce.
+Please be very cautious if you use Validation Rules or Required fields on your Chargent Orders with recurring billing.
+Validation rules can prevent the Chargent Order from saving properly after a transaction occurs, and because Recurring transactions run in a batch, you would only see the errors in the Apex Jobs monitoring page in Salesforce.